bethanycayeradcliff/bethany/projects-and-work/project-samples/aHostageInHerOwnHome.md

 ## This essay was completed for the course "Digital Toolkits: Historicism taught by Dr. Janine Barchas
 ### This essay was also accepted and presented at Tell-Tale Traces: Living Memory in the United States (April 5, 2019), a conference held by the University of Texas American Studies Department

-#### Please reach out is you would like more information about this project.
+#### Please reach out if you would like more information about this project.

 ### Summary